-The LifeStraw Go is a small volume bottle with an integrated filter.
-We had a hard time figuring out the best use for this bottle, as it is too small and cumbersome to use backpacking, and lacks the ability to filter large quantities of water.
+The Go is a small volume bottle with an integrated filter.
+We had a hard time figuring out the best use for this bottle, as it is too small and cumbersome to use backpacking, and cannot filter large quantities of water.
 For short hikes near a water source, the LifeStraw is useful because it can be refilled anywhere.
 This means you can carry less water, and thus have a lighter load.
 The bottle is also useful in an urban setting where you may not have access to filtered water all the time.

 Ease of Use

-In terms of durability, we found the Lifestraw to be in general a very durable bottle. the hard-sided, BPA-free plastic bottle saw no real damage throughout our testing period.
-We did not run into any issues with the filter either.
-According to their website, LifeStraw recommends replacing the filter after 100 liters (or 3 months of continuous use).
-Filter aside, the LifeStraw compares in durability to the Nalgene Wide-Mouth or the Camelbak Eddy.
-All of these bottles are strong and do not dent or crack easily.
-The filter is the weakest point of this bottle and it can be easily replaced.
+We found the Lifestraw to generally be a very durable bottle in terms of durability.
+The hard-sided, BPA-free plastic bottle saw no real damage throughout our testing period, and we didn't run into any issues with the filter, either.
+LifeStraw recommends replacing the filter after 4000 liters (or 1000 gallons).
+The filter is the weakest point of this bottle, and it can be easily replaced.

 The LifeStraw is on the heavier side of the plastic bottles in this review in terms of weight.
-This high tech bottle weighs in at 10 ounces, which places it in the middle of the fleet, similar to the Soma Bottle, the Klean Kanteen Vacuum Insulated, and the Contigo Thermalock Glacier.
-The extra weight of course comes from the integrated filter, which weighs a bit on its own.
+This high tech bottle weighs in at 10 ounces.
+The extra weight, of course, comes from the integrated filter, which weighs a bit on its own.
 This is a bit of a detraction because it also takes up a fair amount of space in the bottle, reducing the capacity.
 If you are set on filtering your water, then the weight is less of a concern, but it is something to be noted.

 Because it has a built-in filter, it is no surprise that the LifeStraw Go gets a relatively high score regarding taste.
 The hollow fiber membrane and integrated activated carbon capsule filters bacteria and reduces chlorine and bad taste.
 Obviously, this bottle makes water taste good!
 The downside is that the bottle is only made for water, meaning you cannot put any other liquids in it.
-The straw can collect a bit of flavor, and if you are constantly filling the bottle with bad tasting water, a slight smell can develop.
+The straw can collect a bit of flavor, and if you are constantly filling the bottle with bad-tasting water, a slight smell can develop.
 The filter itself also traps flavor, which is another reason to only use water in this bottle.
-The Camelbak Eddy has a straw feature which we found also held onto flavors.
-The highest-ranking bottles in this metric were glass bottles, like the Soma Bottleand the LifeFactory Glass Flip Cap.

 The LifeStraw Go is a unique bottle with a number of positive features and a few downsides.
 If you are looking for a bottle with an integrated filtration system, this bottle is a great option, and it is not insanely expensive.
-If you need a bottle that will be more versatile, the LifeStraw may not be the best option.
+However, it's not a very versatile option.
 It is difficult to drink out of, has a fairly small volume, and can only be used to hold water.
-It also filters water and makes it taste great!
-So it's up to you to decide whether filtered water is a priority or not.
+If you think you will find yourself in scenarios where this bottle is useful, go for it.
+Otherwise, we might recommend more versatile options.